hengxu-tongji/hengxu-tongji.github.io/_pages/cv.md

 Skills
 ======
-* Technical: Proficient in Microsoft Office Suite, Python, MATLAB, LaTeX, and GIS software (e.g., ArcGIS, QGIS).
+* Technical: Proficient in Python, C++, MATLAB, LaTeX, and GIS software (e.g., ArcGIS, QGIS).
 * Languages: Fluent in English and Mandarin, beginner in Cantonese.